Clindamycin Palmitate Hydrochloride GranulesPronunciation

 - CLSI.
 Performance Standards for Antimicrobial Disk Susceptibility Tests; Approved Standard – Twelfth Edition.
 CLSI document M02-A12.
 Wayne, PA: Clinical and Laboratory Standards Institute; 2015.

-PACKAGE LABEL-PRINCIPAL DISPLAY PANEL - 75 mg/5 mL Container Carton Label
+PRINCIPAL DISPLAY PANEL - 75 mg Bottle Carton

 More about clindamycin